Advanced Certificate in Facilities Management

 2933 Bunker Hill Lane

 Santa Clara, CA

 Advanced Certificate in Facilities Management was developed to address the current shortage of skilled Facilities Management professionals.
 It covers the latest FM trends and cutting-edge technologies.
-It is intended for professionals who wish to enhance their career prospects and prepare for the Certified Facility Manager (CFM) exam.
+It is intended for professionals who wish to take their career to the next level!

 Certificate program was designed by SJSU faculty in collaboration with industry partners

 and local IFMA(*) chapter.
 It is based on IFMA’s eleven core competencies:

 5) Human Factors

 7) Emergency Planning & Business Continuity